fury-code/monitoring/paloalto/README.md

 ![Dashboard](/paloalto/pictures/Dashboard2.png)
 ![Dashboard](/paloalto/pictures/Dashbaord3.png)

-## Setting up the enviroment
+# Setting Up the Environment
-If you don't already have a Telegraf, InfluxDB and Grafana instance u can follow these instructions: **Anleitung einfügen**
+If you don't already have a Telegraf, InfluxDB, and Grafana instance, you can follow these instructions: **Insert Instructions** Here

-## Additional Information about the telegraf collector
+# Additional Information about the Telegraf Collector
-The telegraf collector checks the ports from 1 - 30.
-If the port ist acitv it will show up in the grafana dashboard.
-After u found your acitv ports, it's up to you, if you wanna stop monitoring the other ports.
-To stop monitoring them, just remove them from the telegraf-panos.conf file.
+The Telegraf collector checks ports from 1 to 30.
+If the port is active, it will appear on the Grafana dashboard.
+After you identify your active ports, it's up to you whether you want to stop monitoring the other ports.
+To stop monitoring them, simply remove them from the telegraf-panos.conf file.
+We also recommend editing the overrides used in the "Active Session", "Traffic In" and "Traffic Out" panels because the installed overrides were created for our specific ports.
 ```
 [[inputs.snmp.field]]
   name = "ifHCOutOctets.1"